 Introduction

-In many domains communication is the key to reach success.
+In many domains, communication is the key to reach success.
 Therefore, the language used must be common between and understood by all community members, otherwise the communication process could be ineffective.
 In this sense, each language has its own vocabulary.
 Vocabulary is a set of terms that represent concepts and the connection between them.
 Vocabulary is a representation in the form of words in order to provide meaning to human thoughts.
 Nevertheless, vocabularies itself present several weaknesses.
 Word ambiguity is one of them.
 Vocabularies have several words that represent the same concept.
 Similarly, other weakness of vocabularies is the representation of several different concepts by a single word.

-In order to address these weaknesses and ease the communication process, one approach can be considered.
-This approach is the creation of mechanisms to define meaning, to structure and to standardize the elements of communication, designated as Controlled Vocabularies (CV).
+In order to address these weaknesses and ease the communication process, one approach can be considered, is the creation of mechanisms to define meaning, to structure and to standardize the elements of communication, designated as Controlled Vocabularies (CV).
 CVs provide mechanisms to represent concepts consistently in a domain.
 CVs also provide a standardization for the communication process, providing a structure for all elements included.
 This structure have to be agreed beforehand by the community.

 The main goal of CVs is to provide a clear and uniform meaning to the concepts used by a community accessing the knowledge in a specific domain.
 They are one support to help every community member understand the concepts of the community language itself in the same way.
 In a shared working environment, all members should speak the same language, therefore CVs provide this precision, giving to each concept the same meaning.
 When a concept is referred by a member, every member knows exactly what its meaning is.

 Specifically, CVs try to solve some issues in the vocabulary, in order to remove ambiguity and provide precision and consistency of the concepts in each community.
 Synonym words, different words with the same meaning, is an issue that CVs address with its mechanisms.
-They define the concept meaning through a relation between two or more words, and gather in a list of terms every word with the same meaning.
+They define a concept meaning, through a relation between two or more words, and gather in a list of terms every word with the same meaning.
 Other issue that CV address is a word with the same spelling but different meanings, namely homograph words.
 CVs deal with this issue by having each concept described by only one authorized or controlled term.

-To create a CV, there are several paths to do it.
-Amongst others, Ontologies is one of the paths.
-Ontology is a type of CV that addresses the problems of consistent representation and standardization of knowledge.
+An Ontology is a type of CV that addresses the problems of consistent representation and standardization of knowledge.
 Specifically, Gruber provides a definition for ontology as “(...) a formal specification of a shared conceptualization of a domain of interest.”
 (Gruber, 1993) In other words, an ontology represents a formal agreement, where formal implies that it has to be machine readable, and agreement implies an arrangement by the community members for the representation of concepts with similar meaning related to a domain by the same term.